Fabric Initialization and Switch Discovery

 • Hardware Change: Any hardware change (such as adding, swapping, removing FRU's or RMA)

-Use this procedure to remove a switch to maintenance mode using the GUI.
-During the removal of a switch to maintenance mode, the out-of-band management interfaces will remain up and accessible.
+Use this procedure to set a switch to maintenance mode using the GUI to safely perform upgrades or diagnostics.
+Out-of-band management interfaces will remain up and accessible during this process.

 Procedure